timg456789/income-calculator/README.md

     $500 at 18% interest = $90 interest per year
     $90 interest over 12 months = $7.50 interest per month
     $7.50 interest over 4 weeks (4.348125) = $1.72488141 per week

+#### Example

+Something seems off, here's why.
+Let's say you have a balance of 1573 @ .2013 APR.
+That means the next months interest is: 1573 * (.2013/12) or about $26.
+Right now the loan calculator shows this as a total interest for the lifetime of the loan at $125 per week at only $43.
+So even though I think I have it in tests, I want to lay out my next test even though I'm pretty sure I've done this before after noticing the discrepancy and large loans appear correct.

+APR                 = .2013
+Monthly Interest    = .2013/12 = 0.016775
+Monthly Payment     = 500

+(This is even optimistic since it's 4 weeks per month and the docs say paying weekly as the scenario.)

+Balance     Interest    Interest Balance    Post Payment Balance 1573        $26         $1599               $1099
+1099        $19         $1118               $688
+688         $12         $700                $200
+200         $4          $204                $0

+Total Interest = $61

+^^^ Is ridiculously high, because the scenario is weekly payments.
+You would be dumb if you could pay off a loan less frequently than monthly payments, if you are accruing income more frequently than monthly.
+How dumb, well maybe I could show that with some more work.
+So you have a few extra payments and less compound interest and I've been rounding up on the interest rates.
+It actually still is off enough to show more information, because the calculator says this is only $43 in interest.
+Is is it wrong?

+I don't know, but I have another test case.
+Also the calculator has payoff date of 3 months so it shows that's correct, but as you can see the last payment has a far lower balance than the payment so interest isn't enough there.

+Ahh, this is actually going to get rather complex.
+The UI has some logic that desperately needs to get pulled out I think.
+That week month is a problem.
+And nothing in this core library has anything about.
+Here's what I'll do is duplicate the functionality, but I'll have it for proper monthly than have a fun time merging and restoring the tests.
+Yuck!

 Fields